LinnyPurple/Lachlan-George-Joey/docs/ui-components/buttons.md

 ```

 ## Step 2 - Addition
 Now, we need to add both numbers together.
 To add cells together, we are going to use a loop.
 A loop will do a set of commands until the cell it's at at the start of an iteration is equal to 0.
-Loops are started with `[` and end with `]`.
+Loops start with `[` and end with `]`.
 An adding loop will look something like this:

 ```
 [-<+>]